ebrard/ebrard.github.io/_drafts/2017-02-28-incremental-loading.md

 group by job_name ;
 {% endhighlight %}

-We need to persist this information in the flow using the GlobalMap and the TSetGlobalVar component.
+We need to persist this information in the flow using the GlobalMap and the tSetGlobalVar component.
 GlobalMap is a simple in-memory key-value store implemented as: `java.util.HashMap<String, Object>`.
 We also store the execution time of the job.

 {% highlight java %}
 // This is a hint code-snippet, not the actual component code